 For a comprehensive list, with connection instructions, see Data sources.

-Databricks has validated integrations with your favorite BI tools, including Power BI, Tableau, and others, allowing you to work with data through Databricks clusters and SQL endpoints, in many cases with low-code and no-code experiences.
+Databricks has validated integrations with your favorite BI tools, including Power BI, Tableau, and others, allowing you to work with data through Databricks clusters and SQL warehouses, in many cases with low-code and no-code experiences.

 For a comprehensive list, with connection instructions, see BI and visualization.